 A very detailed WHDH news story adds that Giblet and Biscuit need dental surgery for severe dental disease.
 Giblet also needs to have a painful abscess removed from his mouth.
 Hermes has a mass on his foreleg that needs to be removed by surgery.

-Thinking of adopting any of these three abused dogs?
+Are you thinking of adopting any of these three abused dogs?
 They obviously will need to go through a recovery process before being available.

 As I understand it, the other 17 dogs who made the trip up to Salem were not part of the cruelty case.
 SC sent them to make room for new arrivals there. (cruelty is part of life…).
 They most likely will be available for adoption shortly.

-What Are We Doing About Animal Abuse?
+What Are We Doing About Abused Animals?

 Every year, more than 10 million animals die from abuse in the US alone.
 Not talking about the UK, France, India, etc. Just us.
 But let me give you another stat.
 The media and elected officials find the time to only publicize 1,920 animal abuse cases every year.